Structured Inverse-Free Natural Gradient: Memory-Efficient & Numerically-Stable KFAC

-We first propose a new inverse-free update scheme to mimic the behavior of the KFAC update.
-We refer to this update as IKFAC or the IKFAC update.
-We then show that IKFAC corresponds to a specific setting of the INGD method.
-Thus, our approach bridges the gap between INGD and KFAC, and sheds light on the difference between both methods.
-Our approach also makes it easy to switch from the INGD update to the KFAC update while keeping updates numerically stable.
+We first propose a new inverse-free update to mimic the behavior of the KFAC update; we call this update IKFAC.
+We then show that IKFAC corresponds to a specific setting of INGD.
+This bridges the gap between INGD and KFAC and sheds light on the difference between both methods.